 How much grazing does the stable have?

 It’s widely excepted that each horse requires at least one acre of grazing so do the stables have enough land for all of the horses to graze?
 If all of the horses aren’t turned out at the same time then obviously they don’t need quite as much land.
 The quality of the grazing, as well as good pasture management, are also important, is there a rotation scheme, have the toxic plants been removed, etc. When looking for a place to keep your horse it’s easy to look at the stables and nothing else but the grazing is just as important.

 What’re your first impressions of the livery yard?

 We don’t pay enough attention to our first thoughts when looking for a yard.
 If you walk into the yard and immediately feel something is wrong then listen to that and don’t keep your horse there.
-Whilst your horse’s happiness is obviously the most important thing you need to happy with where he’s kept too.
+Whilst your horse’s happiness is obviously the most important thing you need to be happy with where he’s kept too.
 Would you be relaxed with him being there, if you needed help would you be reluctant to ask for it?
 Moving your horse from stables to stables is going to be stressful for him so you need to ask these questions before settling on a yard.

 Are the horses stabled there happy?

 How do the horses already kept at the stables look, one sign of a yard that puts the horse’s welfare at the center of everything is how the horses look.
 If they look happy and relaxed that it’s a good sign that they’re the most important thing to the owners of the yard.
 If the horses look miserable and on edge then alarm bells should be ringing.

 It’s always a good idea to speak to some of the horse owners too if you can, they’ll be able to give you a good insight into the yard.